miguelfondeur/client-newlifechurch/content/booking.md

 	<div class="container">
 		<div class="row">
 			<div class="col-xs-12 col-sm-8 col-md-6">
-				<p>To request Pastor Steele to speak at your event, please complete the form below.</p>
+				<p>To request Pastor Steele for a speaking/preaching event, please complete the following form.
+Note that this form is only a request and not confirmation of his acceptance.
+You will receive an email or telephone call regarding the status of your request within one week of the date of submission.
+Thank you in advance for your invitation.</p>
 				<form name="booking-pastor" method="POST" netlify>
 					<h4>Contact Info</h4>
 					<div class="site-input">